aerjay/SimplifiedBattleshipGame/README.md

 # Battleship

-A simplified implementation of the classic battle ship game.
+A simplified implementation of the classic battleship game.
 This game was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 To play, visit http://aerjay.github.io/SimplifiedBattleshipGame using Firefox or Chrome.